DevMountain/html-layout/README.md

 ### Directions

 Below are the very broad directions to finishing the clone of the image in the 'first' folder.
-If you need more guidance there is a 'Follow Along' section right below these directions that will be a little more in dept. Have Fun!
+We encourage you to try to finish this project with as little help as possible.
+But if you need more guidance there is a 'Follow Along' section right below these directions that will be a little more in dept. Have Fun!

 * Open 'first' folder.
 * Create a reset.css file.